derekTurner/IT-docs-24/Block_REACT/section_5/reactDevelopment1.md

 ![workspace](images/workspace.png)

 Then a prompt appears asking what type of container is needed.
-Show all definitions and then choose 'Node & Typescript'
+Click on "Show all template definitions and then choose 'Node & Typescript'

 ![node and typescript](images/nodeTypescript.png)